louis-lau/DuckyAPI/README.md

 # or request an access token from the /authentication endpoint
 ```

+## Integrated DuckyPanel
+DuckyApi can serve DuckyPanel on its integrated server.
+Just run `npm run duckypanel:install` and let it install, this can take a bit of time.
+Open your configuration and set `SERVE_DUCKYPANEL` to `true`.
+Then set a custom `BASE_URL` for the api, for example `/api`.

+Duckypanel will now be live at http://localhost:3000/, and DuckyApi at http://localhost:3000/api.

+#### Updating integrated DuckyPanel
+Update DuckyPanel by running `npm run duckypanel:update`.

+## API documentation
-Visit http://localhost:3000/swagger for the rest of the API documentation.
-You can also try it out live on swagger.
+Visit http://localhost:3000/swagger for the API documentation.
+You can also try it out live.
-If you want to do something cooler than staring at JSON you can now try configuring [DuckyPanel](https://github.com/louis-lau/DuckyPanel).

 ![Swagger API documentation screenshot](docs/images/swagger.png)

+## Task queue
 Any created background tasks and their progress can be viewed on http://localhost:3000/arena with basicauth if you've enabled this in the configuration.
 Removing an entire domain or suspending a user will trigger a background task.